 A fun fact about Table 87 is that the owner made an appearance on the popular Shark Tank show where he pitched their famous pizza as frozen coal oven pizzas that could be shipped around the country!
 I won’t give any spoilers though, you’ll have to watch the episode to see how it all went down!

 In the meantime, head to Table 87 while exploring all the best things to do in Gowanus, their pizza is perfection!
+This is also one of our picks for best picks for where to eat in Brooklyn!

 Looking for something for you and your friends whether they are gal pals, your gang of guys, family, or lover?
 Check out this unique thing to do in Gowanus!